onehundredfeet/hmecs/README.md

 * `Pool` a pool is a static container that can be used to speed up allocations using a rent/retire paradigm.
 Call a static rent to get a new instance and then retire on that instance to return it to the pool
 * `Workflow` a global class used to access common features such as a singleton

+#### Note: Currently requires a compiler macro to handle all setup.
+Add into your .hxml or command line

+--macro hcqe.core.macro.Global.setup()

 #### Example
 ```haxe
 import hcqe.SystemList;